FunnyRabbitIsAHabbit/CryptoAutotrader/README.md

 For support & troubleshooting, email crypto.autotrader@outlook.com (with Subject: `[AUTOTRADER SUPPORT]`).

-*Any attention that I offer to the sender, I do at my own discretion; any sender would be respectful of my time.*

-This repository can be forked and made the needed changes with, in such cases that I don't respond.

 ## Feedback & Ideas

 For new ideas, issues can be opened, but appreciated are emails at crypto.autotrader@outlook.com (with Subject: